dsaikiran01/TaskMaster/frontend/README.md

 # TaskMaster Frontend

-A modern, responsive React TypeScript frontend for the MERN stack To-Do List application.
+A modern, responsive React TypeScript frontend for the MERN stack To-Do List application, built with Vite.

 ## 🚀 Features